LukeM94/B8IT150-CA/documentation.md

 Secondly, SQLite is incredibly lightweight and is perfect for a small-scale application such as this.

 The database entity relationship diagram was first planned and designed using Lucid.
 I then created the schema and database initialisation files in my project.

+Initial test data is created in the database with the init_db.py file.
+The script creates the tables and inserts some data into the Users and Jobs tables.

 ![B8IT150 ERD](https://github.com/LukeM94/B8IT150-CA/assets/1420218/bd34e5e6-201d-488d-ae0f-8ee787892c3c)